Consistent123: One Image to Highly Consistent 3D Asset Using Case-Aware Diffusion Priors: Experiments

 \subsection{Ablation Study of Dynamic Prior}

 Dynamic prior refers to the method of dynamically adjusting the ratio of 2D and 3D priors based on different time steps during the optimization process.
 Depending on the transformation method, we compare the optimization effects of three different approaches: exponential (Equation (\ref{eq8})), linear and logarithmic (Equation (\ref{eq linear,log})).
-We conducted comparisons of different metrics for three distinct dynamic optimization strategies on data from ten different categories.
+We assessed them across ten categories, each comprising 5 images from the RealFusion15 and C10 datasets.
 As shown in the Table \ref{as of dp}, the exponential variation process, which is the our adopted method, can achieve a higher CLIP-Similarity on most of the categories, which to some extent reflects the reconstruction consistency.
 The actual reconstruction results also support this, as the exponential variation method can effectively mitigate the multi-head problem, leading to higher reconstruction quality and better consistency.

 The key difference between exponential transformation and the other two lies in the fact that exponential transformation can inject 2D priors more quickly.
 In the previous optimization stage, 3D priors were used to ensure the correctness of the basic geometric structure of the reconstruction.
 The purpose of dynamic priors is to optimize the quality and consistency of the reconstruction while maintaining the correctness of the 3D structure.
 The former has already undergone optimization in the first stage, requiring only a small amount of injection during the dynamic prior stage to maintain the effectiveness of the 3D prior.